Nuclear weapons testing: Treaties against testing

-The Partial Nuclear Test Ban treaty makes it illegal to detonate any nuclear explosion anywhere except underground, in order to reduce atmospheric fallout.
-Most countries have signed and ratified the Partial Nuclear Test Ban, which went into effect in October 1963.
+The Partial Nuclear Test Ban treaty makes it illegal to detonate a nuclear explosion anywhere except underground, in order to reduce atmospheric fallout.
+Most countries have signed and ratified the Partial Nuclear Test Ban, which came into effect in October 1963.
 Of the nuclear states, France, China, and North Korea have never signed the Partial Nuclear Test Ban Treaty.

 The 1996 Comprehensive Nuclear-Test-Ban Treaty (CTBT) bans all nuclear explosions everywhere, including underground.
-For that purpose, the Preparatory Commission of the Comprehensive Nuclear-Test-Ban Treaty Organization is building an international monitoring system with 337 facilities located all over the globe.
+For that purpose, the Preparatory Commission of the Comprehensive Nuclear-Test-Ban Treaty Organization is building an international monitoring system with 337 facilities located over the globe.
 85% of these facilities are already operational.
 As of May 2012, the CTBT has been signed by 183 States, of which 157 have also ratified.
-However, for the Treaty to enter into force it needs to be ratified by 44 specific nuclear technology-holder countries.
+For the Treaty to enter into force it needs to be ratified by 44 specific nuclear technology-holder countries.
 These "Annex 2 States" participated in the negotiations on the CTBT between 1994 and 1996 and possessed nuclear power or research reactors at that time.
 The ratification of eight Annex 2 states is still missing: China, Egypt, Iran, Israel and the United States have signed but not ratified the Treaty; India, North Korea and Pakistan have not signed it.

 The following is a list of the treaties applicable to nuclear testing:

 Compensation for victims

 Over 500 atmospheric nuclear weapons tests were conducted at various sites around the world from 1945 to 1980.
-As public awareness and concern mounted over the possible health hazards associated with exposure to the nuclear fallout, various studies were done to assess the extent of the hazard.
-A Centers for Disease Control and Prevention/ National Cancer Institute study claims that nuclear fallout might have led to approximately 11,000 excess deaths, most caused by thyroid cancer linked to exposure to iodine-131.
+As public awareness and concern mounted over possible health hazards associated with exposure to nuclear fallout, various studies were done to assess the extent of the hazard.
+A Centers for Disease Control and Prevention/ National Cancer Institute study claimed that nuclear fallout might have led to approximately 11,000 excess deaths, most caused by thyroid cancer linked to exposure to iodine-131.